MicrosoftDocs/architecture-center/docs/industries/finance/risk-grid-banking-overview-content.md

 ## Next steps

-After selecting a connectivity strategy, a logical place to start with risk compute is placing your existing jobs into Azure compute worker nodes and running them in a test environment to see if any code needs to be changed.
+After you select a connectivity strategy, a logical place to start with risk compute is placing your existing jobs into Azure compute worker nodes and running them in a test environment to see if any code needs to be changed.
 [This article provides a starting point](/azure/batch/batch-virtual-network?WT.mc_id=gridbank-docs-dastarr) for getting started with Azure Batch in the language or tool of your choice.

 See the [Risk Grid Computing in Banking Solution Guide](/azure/industry/financial/risk-grid-banking-solution-guide?WT.mc_id=banking-docs-dastarr).